 In some cases, the product may be associated with a particular piece of equipment, a system or its software.

-A 'Maritime Service Portfolio' is a set of 'products' construed as services in a given sea area, waterway, or port, as appropriate.
+In others such as in Maritime Service Portfolio's, there are an integrated set of 'products' construed as services in a given sea area, waterway, or port, as appropriate.

 SCOPE